david-hirst/MOTL/README.md

 **expdat_DNAme**: a matrix of DNA methylation M-values, cpgs in rows, samples in columns.
 Row names should be cpg probe ids from either the 450 or epic illumina array; for example *cg09364122*.

 **expdat_SNV**: a binary matrix of SNV mutation absence / presence, genes in rows, samples in columns.
-Row names should be Hugo symbols; for example *AKAP13*.
+Row names should be HGCN symbols; for example *AKAP13*.

 In the case of expdat_mRNA, a version suffix will need to be added to be consisant with the naming in the TCGA learning data factorization.
 ```
 expdat_mRNA = mRNA_addVersion(expdat = expdat_mRNA, Lrndat = Fctrzn@expectations$W$mRNA)
 ```

-Create a list of the matrices, using the following naming convention for each omics.
+Create a list of the matrices, using the following naming convention for each omics
 ```
 YTrg_list = list(
   mRNA = expdat_mRNA,